"I'll do your family's dental work for free if you build a deck onto my house."

 It's no surprise that construction sites are ranked high on the list of the most dangerous workplaces.
 Nail guns, heavy falling objects, saws and other items are often the cause of serious injuries.
 The possibility of serious injuries or fatalities is higher in construction than most other industries.

 Builder's risk insurance provides protection for a structure that is damaged during construction.
 These policies are usually broad.
 In fact, the coverage is generally extensive enough to include construction equipment and machinery, as well as materials, fixtures, and appliances -- all vital parts of a completed structure.
+It can also cover temporary structures, such as office trailers, on a project site.

 As you may know, contractors have multiple accounting methods to choose from.
 But some are off-limits to certain contractors.
 As your construction company endures the ups and downs of a bumpy industry, it's worth your while to review your options.